olorton/k8s-load-balancing-test/README.md

     NAME                      TYPE           CLUSTER-IP     EXTERNAL-IP    PORT(S)        AGE
     load-balancing-test-app   LoadBalancer   10.96.65.215   10.96.65.215   80:30793/TCP   88s

-The external IP has now been resolved and curl can be used to to connect to the application pods via the load balancer service.
+The external IP has now been resolved and curl can be used to connect to the application pods via the load balancer service.

     $ curl 10.96.65.215
     App id: 562704180445